 Homeowners trust their insurance companies to protect their home for themselves and their families.
 When disaster strikes, homeowners want to know that their insurance company will be there for them to help them bounce back from a loss.

 After paying premium payments for years, this expectation seems like a very realistic one—especially in Florida, where home insurance premiums are some of the highest in the country.

-What happens when your insurance company refuses to pay your claim for you?
+What happens when your insurance company refuses to pay your residential insurance claim for you?
 What can you do to fight back when your insurance company denies coverage?
 You may need to bring in an experienced law firm that handles insurance claims that knows how to address these issues to get your claim moving again.